-Positive parenting: What to do after you got angry and snapped at your kids
+Positive parenting: What to do if you lose your temper and snap at your kids

 As in, I don't know about your children, but mine, when left to their own devices and at the ages they are now, they fight.
 Over the silliest of things, like Barbie horses and Pokemon cards and who got slightly more apple juice in the cup than the other and whose turn it is to pick what they are watching on Netflix and a whole bunch of other seemingly silly-to-fight-over things that kids do, indeed, fight over.

 And sometimes, some days, I really have to struggle to stay calm during this fighting.

 Some days I am tired and the house is messy and the laundry basket is overflowing and I have deadlines looming and I just backed the car into a pillar at the local shopping centre car park (as I was also trying to break up a fight over Pokemon EX cards at the time) and then I snap.
 And yell.

 Within seconds, I feel so utterly guilty that I did so, that I didn't manage to stay calm and worry that my snapping at them will scar them for life.